Ren0k/Project-Atmospheric-Drag/README.md

 At what mach number should the profile end.
 It indicates the highest mach number at which you can use this profile.
 Note that the highest value you will find in KSP is mach 25; higher mach numbers will have constant Cd/Cl values.
 - Delta-T
 The intervals for which you calculate the Cd value.
 The default selected value of 0.01 works well.
-Lowering this value will increase accuracy, but also increase calculation time.
+Lowering this value will increase accuracy but also increase calculation time.
 I recommend using either 0.0001 / 0.001 / 0.01 / 0.1.
 - Review Part List
 Same as in Menu 2